Skip to content

 Block erroneous or shady domains from infiltrating your operating system (OS):

-If the MX record cannot identify a domain that’s trying to connect with you, or if you’ve accidentally entered a scammy email address into your email’s “send” field, these messages will be blocked from appearing in your inbox.
+Say the MX record cannot identify a domain that’s trying to connect with you, or if you’ve accidentally entered a scammy email address into your email’s “send” field.
+It will then block these messages from appearing in your inbox.

 Reduce phishing scams from appearing in your inbox: